scylladb/sphinx-scylladb-theme/docs/source/github-pages.rst

 The theme uses GitHub Pages and GitHub Actions to make the documentation publicly available.

-On this page, you’ll learn:
+On this page, you will learn:

-- How to configure the workflows.
 - How to deploy to GitHub Pages.
 - How to set up a custom domain.
+- How to read build error messages.
 - How to re-run a workflow.
 - How to disable GitHub Pages.